-Substance Abuse Screening
+Substance Screening

-All CUSOM students are required to have a substance abuse screening (Urine-10 drug/tox screen) test prior to matriculation.
+In response to requirements in the professional practice environment, and to minimize the risk to patients, a substance screening will be completed on all accepted applicants prior to matriculation.
 This screening must meet CUSOM's standards, be conducted by an agency approved by CUSOM, and occur prior to matriculation into the class.
-Any applicant who has a deficiency or abnormality discovered on the drug screening will be referred to a subset of the Admissions Committee for further investigation.
+Any applicant who has a deficiency or abnormality discovered on the drug screening will be referred to a subset of the Admissions Committee appointed by the Dean for further investigation.
 The committee will make a recommendation to the Dean as to whether the offer of admission should be maintained or rescinded.